MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 Power Query is the data transformation engine used in the dataflow.
-This engine is capable enough to support many advanced transformations, it also leverages a straightforward, yet powerful graphical user interface called Power Query Editor.
+This engine is capable enough to support many advanced transformations.
+It also leverages a straightforward, yet powerful graphical user interface called Power Query Editor.
 Using dataflows enables customers to use this editor to develop their data integration solutions faster and more easily.